sonic-net/sonic-mgmt/tests/common/plugins/test_completeness/README.md

         Confident

         Thorough

+### To use CompletenessLevel:
-- Mark the testcase with marker ```supported_completeness_level```
+- Mark the testcase with marker ```supported_completeness_level```.
+This marker is a list of all the completeness levels supported by a testcase.
+- During Pytest execution, use command line option ```--completeness_level``` to specify the test completeness level.
+- Automatic normalization between specified ```--completeness_level``` and defined ```supported_completeness_level``` will be performed and the test will be executed at the resultant normalized level of completeness.
 - If module/session/testcase have different supported levels of completeness, the inner most level will supersede any defined level.
   For eg., if the module and testcase have supported levels "debug, basic, thorough" and "confident" respectively, the resultant defined level for this testcase will be "confident".

 ### Different cases for CompletenessLevel

+To handle any discrepancy between specified and defined completeness levels, normalization will be performed during testcase setup.
+Normalization accounts for below mentioned cases:
-    1. Completeness level not specified - run the lowest defined level (full test if no defined level)
+    1. Completeness level not specified during test execution - set the specified level to "basic".

-    2. Test does not define any completeness level - run the full testcase
+    2. Test does not define any completeness level - run the full testcase by default.

     3. Specified completeness level do not match any defined level in a test case:
         3.1 Specified level is higher than any defined level - go to highest level defined 3.2 Specified level is lower than any defined level - go to lowest level defined 3.3 Specified level is in between two defined levels - go to next lower level

-    4. Specified level matches one of the defined levels
+    4. Specified level matches one of the defined levels - run testcase at the specified level.

 ### CompletenessLevel usage example
 ```python